zhou-chenxi/statistical-machine-learning-notes/README.md

 # Notes on Statistical and Machine Learning

-Some notes on statistical and machine learning
+This repository contains my reading notes on statistical and machine learning.